Adaptive Taxonomy Learning and Historical Patterns Modelling for Patent Classification: Methodology

 \subsection{Patent Text Embedding}

-Text representation learning has been widely studied in Natural Language Processing (NLP) field.
-As a result, a number of methods have been proposed, such as Bi-LSTM \cite{DBLP:journals/corr/Graves13, DBLP:journals/neco/HochreiterS97}, CNN \cite{DBLP:journals/corr/OSheaN15}, Transformer \cite{DBLP:conf/nips/VaswaniSPUJGKP17}, BERT \cite{DBLP:conf/naacl/DevlinCLT19}, GPT-3 \cite{DBLP:conf/nips/BrownMRSKDNSSAA20}, etc. Moreover, most of them have been used in Extreme Multi-label classification (XML) or patent classification problems.
-This paper focuses on how to learn IPC code semantics from IPC taxonomy and how to learn the assignee preferences from historical patent records.
-Therefore, we use a simple text embedding method to encode the patent description text.
-For a patent $p_k$, we first select $N$ key words from the description text, $W_k=\left[w^k_1, w^k_2, \cdots, w^k_N\right]$.
-Then, each word is represented as a $T$-dimensional vector according to a pre-trained model, the description text could be denoted as $\bm{W}_k=\left[\bm{w}^k_1, \bm{w}^k_2, \cdots, \bm{w}^k_N\right]$.
-To consider the contextual information for each word, a Bi-LSTM mechanism \cite{DBLP:journals/corr/Graves13} is used to generate the final patent text embedding $\bm{V}^k \in \mathbb{R}^{N\times 2F}$.
+Text representation learning has been widely studied in the field of Natural Language Processing (NLP).
+As a result, a number of methods have been proposed, such as Bi-LSTM \cite{DBLP:journals/corr/Graves13, DBLP:journals/neco/HochreiterS97}, CNN \cite{DBLP:journals/corr/OSheaN15}, Transformer \cite{DBLP:conf/nips/VaswaniSPUJGKP17}, BERT \cite{DBLP:conf/naacl/DevlinCLT19}, GPT-3 \cite{DBLP:conf/nips/BrownMRSKDNSSAA20}, etc. Moreover, most of these methods have been employed in Extreme Multi-label classification (XML) or patent classification problems.
+In this paper, our focus lies on learning IPC code semantics from the IPC taxonomy and capturing the assignee preferences from historical patent records.
+Consequently, we employ a simple text embedding approach to encode the patent description text.
+For a patent $p_k$, we first select $N$ key words from its description text, denoted as $W_k=\left[w^k_1, w^k_2, \cdots, w^k_N\right]$.
+Then, each word is represented by a $T$-dimensional vector, obtained from a pre-trained model.
+Hence, the description text could be represented as $\bm{W}_k=\left[\bm{w}^k_1, \bm{w}^k_2, \cdots, \bm{w}^k_N\right]$.
+To incorporate the contextual information for each word, we utilize a Bi-LSTM mechanism \cite{DBLP:journals/corr/Graves13} to generate the final patent text embedding $\bm{V}^k \in \mathbb{R}^{N\times 2F}$.